ISPConfig is an open-source hosting control panel for Linux, which is used widely because it is free of cost.

 cd *ispconfig* && bash install.sh

-- Login to your ISPConfig controlpanel using https://IPAddress:8080 with username: admin and password: admin
+15. Log in to your ISPConfig control panel using https://IPAddress:8080 with username: admin and password: admin

-- You will get below screen once you are done with logging in.
+18. You will see the screen given below once you are done logging in.